 IV.
-Chart of Population Estimates of Immigrants in the Country Illegally with Full-Text Reports
+Chart of Population Estimates of Undocumented Immigrants

 "An estimated 11.3 million unauthorized immigrants lived in the U.S. in 2014, according to a new preliminary Pew Research Center estimate based on government data.
 This population has remained essentially stable for five years after nearly two decades of changes.